JakubSzuber/Golden-DevOps/.github/README.md

 <img width="100%" src="https://github.com/JakubSzuber/Golden-DevOps/blob/main/images/CI-preview.jpg?raw=true" alt="Local website preview"/>

-First workflow ([integration.yml](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/integration.yml)) is triggered when a new PR is created of new commit for the PR was pushed (also it can be executed manually) for the main branch.
+First workflow ([integration.yml](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/integration.yml)) is triggered when a new PR is created or new commit for the PR was pushed (also it can be executed manually) for the main branch.
 Moreover at least one of the commits has to contain the file that is related with the main React-Nginx container [Dockerfile](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/Dockerfile), [package.json](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/package.json), [package-lock.json](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/package-lock.json), or some file within [src](https://github.com/JakubSzuber/Golden-DevOps/blob/main/src) or [public](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/public) directory except README.md files).

 First are executed 4 jobs in parallel:
 - <b>Link Repo</b> - lint files that was changed.
 You can comment/uncomment right lines to turn on/off options for linting the entire repo instead of only changed files, linting only specific file(s), or excluding from linting specific file(s).